 The program for Paramedic is a 12 month, 42-credit hour curriculum.
 Students must attain a grade of “80%” or better in all EMS courses in order to graduate.
 Persons successfully completing the Paramedic program will be eligible to take the State of Florida Paramedic Certification Examination.

-Each Paramedic Program consists of classes and labs, some during weekends, and clinicals (12 hour shifts).
+Each Paramedic Program consists of classes, labs and clinicals (some during weekends).
+Clinicals are 12 hour shifts.
 The universal schedule is 2 lectures held 2 times a week on Tuesday/Wednesday and Thursday/Friday.
 Class and lab time will occur from 9-6 p.m.